Île Plate: Flora and fauna

-The only mammals on the island are three species of bats: the Mascarene flying fox (Pteropus niger), the Mauritius tomb bat (Taphozous mauritianus) and the Mauritian molossian (Mormopterus acetabulosus).
+The only mammals on the island are three species of bats: the Mauritian flying fox(Pteropus niger), the Mauritius tomb bat (Taphozous mauritianus) and the Natal free-tailed bat (Mormopterus acetabulosus).

-Three species of seabirds nest on the island: the Pacific shearwater (Ardenna pacifica), the Red-tailed Phaethon (Phaethon Rubauda) and the White-tailed Phaethon (Phaethon lepturus).
-The rich vegetation of the interior of the island combined with the presence of wetlands also favor the nesting of the striated heron (Butorides striata) and occasionally also attract the small curlew (Numenius phaeopus), the plover (Pluvialis squatarola) and the stone turner (Arenaria interpres).
-Some exotic species such as the common maina (Acridotheres tristis), the red-mustache bulbul (Pycnonotus jocosus) and the European sparrow (Passer domesticus) are present.
+Three species of seabirds nest on the island: the Wedge-tailed shearwater (Ardenna pacifica), the Red-tailed Tropicbird(Phaethon Rubricauda) and the White-tailed Tropicbird (Phaethon lepturus).
+The rich vegetation of the interior of the island combined with the presence of wetlands also favor the nesting of the striated heron (Butorides striata) and occasionally also attract the Whimbrel (Numenius phaeopus), the plover (Pluvialis squatarola) and the Ruddy turnstone(Arenaria interpres).
+Some exotic species such as the common myna (Acridotheres tristis), the red-whiskered bulbul (Pycnonotus jocosus) and the House sparrow (Passer domesticus) are present.

 The island was once home to the largest population of Bojer's skink (Gongylomorphus bojerii), once very common on the island of Mauritius, and now considered critically endangered.
-The population was decimated following the arrival of the musk shrew (Suncus murinus) on the island.
-Other reptiles present are the Bouton skink (Cryptoblepharus boutonii), the Mauritian felsuma (Phelsuma ornata) and the Coin de Mire night gecko (Nactus coindemirensis).
-Three exotic species have also been introduced to the island: the geckos Hemidactylus frenatus, Gehyra mutilata and the fossorial snake Indotyphlops braminus (Typhlopidae).
+The population was decimated following the arrival of the Asian house shrew (Suncus murinus) on the island.
+Other reptiles present are the Snake-eyed skink (Cryptoblepharus boutonii), the Ornate day gecko(Phelsuma ornata) and the Lesser night gecko (Nactus coindemirensis).
+Three exotic species have also been introduced to the island: the geckos Hemidactylus frenatus, Gehyra mutilata and the fossorial snake Indotyphlops braminus(Typhlopidae).

 The black rat (R. rattus) population of Gabriel and Flat Island was eradicated in 1995 and 1998, respectively.